The-Grid-Data/Explorer/README.md

 # Licensing notes

-The Explorer code itself is under the MIT license (see LICENSE) The Grid's Data Service (which powers the Explorer via the endpoint above), is separately licensed, and is available under our [Web Services Terms](https://thegrid.id/legal/web-services-terms) unless you have a separate signed order with The Grid.
+The Explorer code itself is under the MIT license (see LICENSE.md) The Grid's Data Service (which powers the Explorer via the endpoint above), is separately licensed, and is available under our [Web Services Terms](https://thegrid.id/legal/web-services-terms) unless you have a separate signed order with The Grid.